Silver Dollar City train back in service after mishap last week

-BRANSON, Mo. -- Silver Dollar City's steam train resumed giving rides Sunday, according to a company statement, three days after a car slipped its rails.
+BRANSON -- Silver Dollar City's steam train resumed service Sunday, according to a company statement, three days after a car derailed.

 "A thorough inspection of the Silver Dollar City steam train revealed that the incident on May 25, 2023, was caused by a rare manufacturing defect in a wheel on train car three," the theme park's statement on Saturday said.
 "All associated parts from this manufacturer have been taken out of service."